 - Set your buffet with empty serving platters and bowls and mark the locations with sticky notes.
 This serves several functions: you know that the serving pieces will fit and how many you need for your menu.
 And, best of all, when someone asks, “May I help you?” you can smile and say, “Would you please put this on the table where the note is?

-- Always start a party with a clean dishwasher, empty trashcans and recycling bins, and a spotlessly clean kitchen.
-Clean-up will be easier and while it won’t necessarily save you money, it will insure you don’t feel overwhelmed.
+- Always start a party with a clean dishwasher, empty trashcans, and recycling bins, and a spotlessly clean kitchen.

 Bon Appétit Y’all!